Jiefei-Wang/EZFragility/README.md

 available in this package) this value does not ensure that A is always stable.
-To tackle this issue, we have implemented a dichotomy to search for the lowest stable lambda value rendering the matrix A stable (see R function ridgesearchlambdadichomotomy in file ridge.r).
+To tackle this issue, we have implemented a dichotomy to search for the lowest stable lambda value rendering the matrix A stable (see R function ridgeSearch in file ridge.r).

 The method to compute the row perturbation is also not clear.
 To compute the fragility row, a minimum 2-induced norm additive row perturbation